Immunology: MCQ on Immune Tolerance & Autoimmunity

 4) Certain autoimmune disorders are monogenic-caused by a mutation in a single gene.

-The following are the monogenic autoimmune disease, Except?
+The following are the monogenic autoimmune diseases, Except?

 a) Autoimmune lymphoproliferative syndrome